Buffalo Tail Consulting, LLC

 Budget Formulation & Process Support

 Buffalo Tail Consulting provides expert guidance on the Tribal budget formulation process, helping ensure that Native Nations are fully prepared to advocate for their priorities at the federal level.
-We support Tribes in understanding and engaging with the annual budget cycles of key federal agencies, including the U.S. Department of the Interior, the U.S. and Department of Health and Human Services.
+We support Tribes in understanding and engaging with the annual budget cycles of key federal agencies.

 Our services include: